geneerik/docker-edk2-uefi-efifs/README.md

-# UEFI EDKII Development Environment
+# UEFI EDKII Development Environment w/ EfiFs

 This docker container can be used to build projects based on the Tiano EDKII UEFI project and utilizing the EfiFs project (grub EFI FS drivers).